Cocoa Prices Fall Back After Recent Rally on Dry West African Weather

-Cocoa prices on Wednesday saw long liquidation pressure after NY cocoa prices on Monday spiked upward to a 2-month high.
+Cocoa prices today have continued to sell off from Monday's 2-month high, which was posted on concern about dry weather in West Africa.
+Cocoa prices have moved lower in the past two sessions as some forecasts have emerged for some scattered rain over the next few days in some cocoa-growing areas of West Africa.

-Cocoa prices have seen strength in the past week from concern about dry weather in West Africa that threatens the region's cocoa crops.
-There has been little to no precipitation over the past few weeks in the cocoa-growing areas of the Ivory Coast and Ghana, which could negatively impact the development of flowers and cherelles on cocoa plants.
+Cocoa prices saw strength through Monday from concern about dry weather in West Africa that threatens the region's cocoa crops.
+There has been little to no precipitation over the past few weeks in the cocoa-growing areas of the Ivory Coast and Ghana, which could negatively impact the development of cocoa plants.
 According to the European Centre for Medium-Range Weather Forecasts, rainfall in the Ivory Coast and Ghana this season remains below the 30-year average, and combined with high temperatures, risks hurting cocoa pod development for the main crop harvest that starts in October.

 Cocoa prices have support from tighter inventories.
 ICE-monitored cocoa inventories held in US ports fell to a 2-month low of 2,248,546 bags on Wednesday.